|This article was updated with new information on South African school’s high repetition rates on 11 January 2018.|

 High dropout rate skews results

-A further flaw in using the matric pass rate as a barometer of national performance is that thousands of school pupils drop out long before they reach their final year.
-The dropout rate is not taken into account in the final pass rate.
+A further flaw in using the matric pass rate as a barometer of national performance is that thousands of school pupils drop out of the system or take more than 12 years to reach matric.

-Mary Metcalfe, former head of the Wits University School of Education and a former provincial government minister for education in South Africa’s Gauteng province, echoes these concerns. “[The pass rate] doesn’t tell us about the large number of children who didn’t make matric, who didn’t pass grade ten, who didn’t pass grade 11 and who failed at grade 12,” she said.
+“[The pass rate] doesn’t tell us about the large number of children who didn’t make matric, who didn’t pass grade ten, who didn’t pass grade 11 and who failed at grade 12,” says Mary Metcalfe, former head of the Wits University School of Education and a former provincial government minister for education in South Africa’s Gauteng province.

 Pupils are choosing easier subjects